-

 1. Sallie's tools

 Start with Scholly Scholarships and Scholly Easy Apply Scholarships.
-These platforms are built to help you easily find scholarships that match your goals.
+These platforms are built to help you easily find and apply to scholarships that match your goals.

 2. Your school